microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/examples/v1.0-beta/New-MgSiteListItem.md

 		Weight =
 	}
 }
-New-MgSiteListItem -SiteId $siteId -ListId $listId -BodyParameter $params
+New-MgBetaSiteListItem -SiteId $siteId -ListId $listId -BodyParameter $params
 ```
-This example shows how to use the New-MgSiteListItem Cmdlet.
+This example shows how to use the New-MgBetaSiteListItem Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).